Marcus Banks (anthropologist)

-Marcus John Banks (4 July 1960, in Liverpool – 23 October 2020, in Oxford) was an English visual anthropologist, who did fieldwork among the Jains in Leicester, England and Jamnagar, Gujarat, India.
+Marcus John Banks (4 July 1960 – 23 October 2020 was an English visual anthropologist, who did fieldwork among the Jains in Leicester, England and Jamnagar, Gujarat, India.
 He was a prominent figure in the development of visual anthropology in the late 20th and early 21st Centuries.

 Early life

 Born in Liverpool, he attended New Heys Comprehensive School, from where he went to Christ's College, University of Cambridge, in 1978, to study social anthropology.
 He was awarded a First class degree.
 He decided to stay in Cambridge to pursue a doctorate that was supervised by Deborah Swallow, which was awarded in 1985.
 His thesis was titled: On the Srawacs or Jains: processes of division and cohesion among two Jain communities in India and England.

 Career

 After his doctorate he studied at the National Film and Television School (in 1986–1987) and made the film 'Raju and his friends'.
-He became a ‘Demonstrator’ (as departmental lecturers were then called) at Oxford's Institute of Social and Cultural Anthropology (ISCA) in 1987, later becoming University Lecturer before promotion to Professor in 2001.
+He became a 'Demonstrator' (as departmental lecturers were then called) at Oxford's Institute of Social and Cultural Anthropology (ISCA) in 1987, later becoming University Lecturer before promotion to Professor in 2001.
 He served as Director of the School of Anthropology and Museum Ethnography from 2012 to 2016.